Languages of Russia: Foreign languages

-According to the various studies made in 2005-2008 by Levada-Center 15% of Russians know a foreign language.
+According to the various studies made in 2005–2008 by Levada Center, 15% of Russians know a foreign language.
 From those who claim knowledge of at least one language:

-Knowledge of at least one foreign language is predominant among younger and middle-aged population.
-Among aged 18–24 38% can read and "translate with a dictionary", 11% can freely read and speak.
-Among aged 25–39 these numbers are 26% and 4% respectively.
+Knowledge of at least one foreign language is common among younger and middle-aged people.
+Among those aged 18–24, 38% can read and "translate with a dictionary", 11% can freely read and speak.
+Among those aged 25–39, these numbers are 26% and 4% respectively.

 Knowledge of a foreign language varies among social groups.
-It is most appreciable (15-18%) in big cities with 100,000 and more inhabitants, while in Moscow it rises up to 35%.
-People with higher education and high economical and social status are most expected to know a foreign language.
+It is most appreciable (15-18%) in big cities with 100,000 or more inhabitants, while in Moscow it rises up to 35%.
+People with higher education and high economic and social status are more likely to know a foreign language.

 The new study by Levada-Center in April 2014 reveals such numbers:

-The age and social profiling are the same: knowledge of a foreign language is predominant among the young or middle-aged population with higher education and high social status and who live in big cities.
+The age and social profiling are the same: knowledge of a foreign language is predominant among the young or middle-aged population, those with a high level of education and high social status, and those who live in big cities.